 AUTHOR’S NOTE: A dozen women from multiple generations, states and farm sizes respond to the same questions.
-Part one ran last week, here is part two.
+Part one and Part three also ran… here below is part two

 By Sherry Bunting, Farmshine, November 23, 2018

 BROWNSTOWN, Pa. — When asked what challenges and opportunities women see for dairy farming today into the future, “sustainability” comes to the forefront, but not in the way we often see this term used.

 “The biggest challenge is, of course, sustainability… Can we survive!?” writes Joy Widerman, the youngest partner-owner of the second generation of the Hess family operating JoBo Holsteins, a 1075-cow dairy that grew to include multiple families and generations after her parents John and Bonnie relocated from Lancaster County to Adams County, Pennsylvania in the 1970s.